 Prequalification is necessary to ensure that you have sufficient ability and experience to do the work specified in NCDOT contracts.
 Only bids from prequalified bidders can be accepted when a contract is advertised.
 However, subcontractors must be prequalified prior to starting work.

-Once your firm is approved, its name will show up in the Department's Directory of Transportation Firms
+Once your firm is approved, its name will show up in the Department's Directory of Transportation Firms as a subcontractor.